Quantum Nonlocality under Latency Constraints

 We also mention that our $\tau$-step LC games framework goes beyond conventional nonlocal games \emph{even in the two-party setting}.
 This is because the two parties receive multiple inputs and produce multiple outputs, and they can also communicate, albeit with latency.
 For example, this can be used to analyze real-world scenarios where outputs in the past can affect the game being played in the present.
-We say such games has \textbf{memory}.
-This can be applicable to scenarios such as~\cite{da2025entanglement}, where previous routing of customer requests can have effects later in time.
+That is, the game exhibits a ``memory effect.''
+This may be applicable to scenarios such as~\cite{da2025entanglement}, in which the routing decisions for previous customer requests can affect the routing logic of later requests.

 For general $\tau$-step LC games we will mostly make definitions and prove some simple properties.
 Future work will be to establish a more comprehensive theory of $\tau$-step LC games.
 Such a theory could possibly make use of mathematical tools from works such as~\cite{gutoski2007toward}.